cljs/api/docfiles/cljs.core/count.md

 ## Details

-Returns the number of items in `x`.
+Returns the number of items in `coll`.

 `count` works on arrays, lists, maps, sets, strings, and vectors.